18F/health-tracking-course/collections/_rubric/id-medium-3.md

 It is possible that none of the systems running in your states have any modern monitoring in place.
 If they do, you should be able to see the information dashboards and get *plain language explanations* of what those dashboards are saying.
 If they don't exist, it means that a state is running software for hundreds of thousands of people (in a state like Maine) or even many millions of people (like California or New York) without knowing anything about what their systems are doing or why.
 This is... *probably* a *big* problem.

-### Note and Reflect (1h, solo)
+### Note and reflect (1h, solo)

-When you're done, sit down for 30m to 1h.
+When you're done, sit down for 30 - 60 minutes.
 Bring the podcast back up if you need to and make some notes in your notebook.

 1. What were the key points made by the author that you think are "most important" about monitoring?
 2. What questions does the podcast raise for you about the systems running in your state?